|Duration||1 Year Full-time; 2 Years Part-time|

-- Independent event producing and curating (theatre, performance, dance, and other arts events, festivals, exhibitions etc)
+- Independent event producing and curating (theatre, performance, dance, and other arts events, festivals, exhibitions, etc.);

-- Audience engagement, fundraising, marketing and PR
+- Audience engagement, fundraising, marketing, and PR;

 In addressing the criteria, applicants will be required to answer supplementary questions in addition to the standard questions on the online Postgraduate Studies Application form for Taught masters programmes.

-Applicants will be required to attend an interview (in person or via Skype in the case of students living at a distance) with staff from the Department of Theatre (UCC) and Cork Opera House.
+Applicants will be required to attend an interview (in person or online in the case of students living at a distance) with staff from the Department of Theatre (UCC) and Cork Opera House.

 English Language Requirements

-Applicants that are non-native speakers of the English language must meet the university approved English language requirements.
+Applicants who are non-native speakers of the English language must meet the university-approved English language requirements.
 Vsit our PG English Language Requirements page for more information.

 Fees and Costs

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.

 How can I pay?

-How Do I Apply
+How To Apply

-- Original qualification documents listed on your application including transcripts of results from institutions other than UCC
+- Original qualification documents listed on your application including transcripts of results from institutions other than UCC.

-- Any supplementary forms requested for your course.
+- Any supplementary items requested for your course if required.

-Please use our web enquiry form to contact us.
+Any questions?
+Use our web enquiry form to contact us.

 Additional Requirements (All Applicants)

-Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
-A copy of these additional/supplementary questions are available to view here: CKD01-CKD03AdditionalQuestions
+Please note you will be required to provide additional information as part of the online application process for this programme.
+This will include the following: